amplication/amplication/packages/amplication-data-service-generator/src/static/README.md

 5. Install packages from npm for the Admin UI
 6. Run the Admin UI

-` Before you start make sure you have Node.js 14, npm, and Docker installed. `
+`Before you start make sure you have Node.js 14<, npm, and Docker installed and running.`

 ## Step 1 - Install packages from npm for the server

 Your application is using npm for package management.
 To install all the necessary package follow these steps:

 1. Open a command-line tool
-2. Move to the **Server** folder
+2. Move to the **server** folder

 ```
 cd server
 ```

-3. Execute npm install or npm i to download and install all the packages
+3. Execute npm install or npm i to download and install all the dependecies

 ```
 npm install